State Finances in India: Managing Fiscal Risks and Sustaining Recovery

 Abstract:

 In India, there have been significant post-pandemic fiscal corrections at both the Union and State levels.
 Our analysis shows that excessive fiscal corrections by some States coupled with the emergence of revenue deficits resulted in a situation of underutilisation of fiscal space and lower capital expenditure than its potential at the State level.
 However, many fiscal risks remain.
 Some of the major risks include increasing off-budget operations by the States.
-The study notes that future bailout of DISCOMs may significantly reduce fiscal space for development spending at the State level.
-The study concludes that Statespecific fiscal risks need appropriate policy considerations for sustainable fiscal recovery
+The study noted that future bailout of DISCOMs may significantly reduce fiscal space for development spending at the State level.
+The study conclude that State-specific fiscal risks need appropriate policy considerations to enable sustainable fiscal recovery.

 Pages: 19